Skip to main content

 • A player is considered logged out when you have an invalid id token for that player.

-You are responsible for verifying that the id token is valid.
-For more information on how to verify the id token, please refer to the Validating the idToken section.
+You're responsible for verifying that the id token is valid.
+For more information on how to verify the id token, refer to the Validating the idToken section.
 If the id token is expired and you want to keep the player logged in, then you must refresh the id token.
-Please refer to the
+Refer to the Refreshing the idToken section.

 Use Cases